2018 Red Island Regatta

 Brudenell River, PEI

-The coastal competition will be a head race held at the same location, launching from a sand spit, rowing to open coastal water at the mouth of the Brudenell River.
-Races will be 2 km or 4 km.
+The coastal competition will be a head race, launching from a sand spit, rowing to open coastal water at the mouth of the Brudenell River.

 This hybrid regatta will provide opportunities for rowers to experience the best of both types of racing.

-Prizes will be awarded to first, second and third place finishers at the end of the day.
+Awards will be given to first, second and third place finishers at the end of the day.
+There will also be multiple social events, highlighting traditional Island hospitality, including a post-regatta barbeque at the multi-purpose centre.

 2018 Red Island Regatta Sprints & Coastal Events